-I am pleased to partner with Genova, who makes canned yellowfin tuna, for this post
+I am pleased to partner with Genova, who makes canned yellowfin tuna, for this post on a canned tuna pasta that I made using their product.

 I’m frantically working up all my photos (close to 700!) from my week-long trip to London and Munich.
 Until then, we will take a brief pause and head on over to my kitchen, where I’ve actually been cooking A LOT lately!